The problem

 For the counting process, we will be creating and maintaining a count property that will count the number of meetings going on.

-• At time 10, we can see that the second meeting has ended, therefore we are going to decrement our count to 1.
+10, we can see that the second meeting has ended, therefore we are going to decrement ourcountto1. - Now, we are going to look to the next point in order, where another meeting has

-• Next, we are going to repeat the same process and take the next point where the meeting has ended at 20.
-After that, we are going to take our count and decrement it by 1 — now count == 1.
+startedat15, and we will increment ourcountproperty, which will be equal to2. - Next, we are going to repeat the same process and take the next point where the meeting has

 We noticed that the max count that happened was 2, so we are going to return 2 as our result.